kevinlinxc/kevinlinxc.github.io/content/blogbook/hugo.md

 <video autoplay="" loop="" muted="" playsinline="" class="video"><source id="mp4Source" src="https://giant.gfycat.com/LoathsomeBlackCobra.mp4" type="video/mp4"><source id="gifSource" src="https://thumbs.gfycat.com/LoathsomeBlackCobra-size_restricted.gif" type="image/gif"></video>
 ```

 This met all the requirements, as it did render a gif, however, the resolution was not great.
+Also, in 2023, Gfycat got acquired by Snap and shut down, which meant all my gifs were gone.

 What I settled on was using a YouTube embed instead.
 I'm not sure if it's the best solution, as it probably drains a whole lot of data.
 I had to make my own "youtubegif" shortcode ([here](https://github.com/kevinlinxc/kevinlinxc.github.io/commit/c6db9af41fcd5e4e511c94667e627dde4283a751#diff-b703d762f460ee960b154ad19649f30d22fd4272920a5d337cd2e9452dd7a96c)) because the
 default YouTube shortcode doesn't have options to pass in controls and looping options.